 Inspired by the regional cuisine of southern Italy and home to the traditional Neapolitan Pizza, Double Zero is a plant-based food chain with a cult following.
-To satisfy the brand’s loyal consumers, Truffl put its design and branding expertise to good use by creating this packaging beauty.
+To satisfy the brand’s loyal consumers, Truffl put its design and food branding expertise to good use by creating this packaging beauty.

 We have a pizza box that’s totally out of the ordinary.
 Double Zero comes in a pitch-black package in a sea of brown and white boxes that visually capture its exotic and high-end character.

 The standout feature here is the two die-cut holes representing the two-letter Os in Double Zero.
 With this style choice, buyers get a peek at the actual pizza without opening the box.
 And from a design perspective, it adds a nice pop of color to the dark, minimalist aesthetic!